Black Friday and Cyber Monday deals are looming on the horizon.

 Digital security is a key concern for those running a small business these days (read my article on digital security to learn why).
 If you don’t use a VPN (virtual private network) and antivirus software yet, you should brush up and hunt for deals in this department.

 Last year, NordVPN dropped the price of all its long-term plans by 75% (there’s still an ongoing sale this very moment) so you should check their website when November comes.
 You can expect similar offers from other popular VPN providers like ExpressVPN or Tunnelbear.

 Domains and Hosting

 If you feel that your business website could use an upgrade (or you’re still considering creating one), you might want to stay on the lookout for upcoming deals from domain vendors and hosting service providers.

-Last year, you could snatch tasty deals from SiteGround, HostGator or BlueHost, among others.
+Last year, you could snatch tasty deals from SiteGround, HostGator and BlueHost, among others.
 The discounts run up to 75% off for annual plans and included cheaper domain names across several vendors.

 On that note, if you need some help with creating your business website or a portfolio, be sure to read the Guide to Creating an Online Portfolio.

 Stationery and Office Supplies

 Black Friday weekend is also a good opportunity to restock office supplies and stationery or churn out branded marketing materials.
 Since you’ll be shopping close to the holiday season, you could also consider ordering some seasonal gifts for your customers.
-You can expect to find interesting deals on Staples, Vistaprint and Moo (up to 60% off during the last Black Friday).
+You can expect to find interesting deals at Staples, Vistaprint and Moo (up to 60% off during the last Black Friday).

 Black Friday shopping weekend is not only about tangible assets.
 Every savvy business owner knows that self-education is paramount if you want your company to prosper.
-For that reason, you should be vigilant for affordable learning opportunities.
+For that reason, you should be vigilant about looking for affordable learning opportunities.